darkmentorllc/naiveBTsniffing/README.md

 ### Importing GATT data from GATTprint.log

-Both `central_all_launcher2.py` and `gatttool` log information attempt attempted and successful GATTprinting to the file `/home/pi/GATTprint.log` (or alt user home directory if you reconfigured it).
+Both `central_all_launcher2.py` and `gatttool` log information about attempted and successful GATTprinting to the file `/home/pi/GATTprint.log` (or alt user home directory if you reconfigured it).
 To import this data into the database, run the following:

 ```
 cp ~/Blue2thprinting/Analysis/parse_GATTPRINT_2db.py ~/